shitongzhu/Anti-anti-adblocker/README.md

 # Offline Analysis Engine for Detecting Anti-adblockers

 This repo hosts the offline analysis engine for detecting client-side anti-adblockers.
 It currently only has the Python scripts for processing executioin traces.
-We'll release the Chromium patch for generating differential execution traces soon.
+Chromium patch for generating differential execution traces is alive [here](https://bitbucket.org/smarabbit/adblocker/src/master/).

 Check our NDSS '18 paper [[PDF](https://www.shitong.me/pdfs/ndss18_anti_adblock.pdf)] for more details: